Recommended Lodging Locations

 Access to the prime seating area begins at 4pm; no blankets or chairs are permitted in the roped-off areas before 4pm.
 The line formed on the beach will be given first priority for access to prime seating area.

 Please limit blanket size to 3x5 feet per person, about the size of a beach towel.
 Only low-back chairs are allowed; high-back chairs will be required to move to the back of the beach area.
 Please allow others space and a good view.

 Smoking is not permitted on the beach or Boardwalk.
 Alcohol and glass are prohibited on the beach.
 Recording of concerts is not allowed.

 Please keep walkways and stairs clear; dancing permitted in front of the stage only.

-Accommodations for guests with disabilities at the FREE Friday Night Bands on the Beach concerts are provided on a "first-come, first-served" basis in two locations.
+Accommodations for guests with disabilities at the Friday Night Concerts are provided on a "first-come, first-served" basis in two locations.
 One section is reserved for guests who are deaf or hard-of-hearing.
 The other section is reserved for mobility-impaired guests plus one companion.
-If you require other special accommodations, please contact the Manager On Duty at least 48 hours in advance of the concert at (831) 423-5590.
+If you require other special accommodations, please contact the Manager on Duty at least 48 hours in advance of the concert at (831) 423-5590.

-Hotel Paradox, Xfinity, Santa Cruz Diner, Zoccoli's Delicatessen, Santa Cruz Sentinel, KFOG and the Santa Cruz Beach Boardwalk
+Hotel Paradox, Xfinity, Santa Cruz Diner, Zoccoli's Delicatessen, KFOG, The Listening Stack, and the Santa Cruz Beach Boardwalk

 Back to Top